WeibelLab/hxi-website/content/authors/weichen-liu/_index.md

 user_groups:
 - Ph.D Students and Postdocs
 ---
-Menghe Zhang is a Ph.D. student in the Department of Computer Science and Engineering at UC San Diego.
+Weichen Liu is a Ph.D. student in the Department of Computer Science and Engineering at UC San Diego.